ryanoisin/ryanoisin_personal/_posts/2018-01-29-SEM-teachers-corner.md

 3. Does process A have a **positive or negative** effect on process B?
    That is, the sign of the cross-lagged parameter

-Assuming that the data-generating process is continuous-time, then these parameters will take on different values depending on the time-interval.
+Assuming that the data-generating process is a continuous-time VAR(1) model, then these parameters will take on different values depending on the time-interval.
 Let's further focus on the case where researchers take equal time-intervals between measurements - if this isn't the case, then the parameter estimates will be a mixture of different true parameters anyway.

 # When do contradictions (not) occur?